stormpath/stormpath-documentation/source/reference.rst

 Provider Data Operations
 """"""""""""""""""""""""

 The providerData object can be explicitly created as part of the Directory creation POST.
-Once it has been created, it can always be retrieved with a GET, and in some cases updated with a PUT.
+Once it has been created, it can be retrieved with a GET, and in some cases updated with a PUT.
 Provider Data plays a role in both Social Login and SAML Configurations.
 For more information about the operations possible with Provider Data, please see the :ref:`authn` Chapter.

 .. _ref-jwt: